 The Best Liveaboard Diving Destinations

-Here is our bucket list of liveaboard diving destinations that we’re plotting and scheming to get to in the foreseeable future:
+Here is our bucket list of liveaboard diving destinations (and their top boat) that we’re plotting and scheming to get to in the foreseeable future:

 Each diving destination has unique aquatic life, currents and even topography.
 So do some research and compile a list based on what you want to see and experience underwater when deciding on your liveaboard destination.

 Why Liveaboard was the Best Option for Us

 From the minute we completed our PADI certifications, we knew diving would always be an activity we would add to our itinerary whilst on vacation.
 We never imagined scuba diving to be the entire vacation itself.
 So we started introducing dive-only destinations to our itinerary, breaking up our entire vacation into mini vacations which now included activities such as jungle trekking, island hopping and scuba diving.

 Initially, it was great.
 We’d spend a week hiking through a rainforest in Northern Sumatra, spend another week exploring the beaches of a tropical island in Thailand, and for the remaining few days, scuba dive to our heart’s content.
 But the more we dived, the more our time out at sea felt more and more short-lived.
 We were hooked!
 (Excuse the pun.)
 We were yearning for more from our mini diving vacation.
 A 45 minute bumpy trip across the bay, in the blistering heat, on a small dinghy, for a double dive, with soggy sandwiches served during the surface interval just didn’t cut it anymore.
 We had this feeling that there was a hidden level, a secret room, a “by invite only” way of diving that we were missing out on.
 That’s when we discovered liveaboard diving and why going back to day trip diving seems impossible after having seen the Promised Land.